kubernetes-sigs/vsphere-csi-driver/docs/book/features/volume_expansion.md

 pvc-24114458-9753-428e-9c90-9f568cb25788   2Gi           RWO        Delete      Bound    default/example-block-pvc example-block-sc              2m3s
 ```

-You will notice that the size of PVC has been modified and the `FilesystemResizePending` condition has been removed from the PVC.
+You will notice that the capacity of PVC has been modified and the `FilesystemResizePending` condition has been removed from the PVC.
 Volume expansion is complete.